Maria Tallchief: Balanchine era

 One night on tour in 1945, Tallchief was doing her barre when Balanchine remarked, "If only you would learn to do battement tendu properly you wouldn't have to learn anything else."
 It was his way of saying she needed to start all over – battement tendu is the most basic ballet exercise there is.
 "I wanted to die," she recalled.
 "But I had seen the difference between Mary Ellen's [who was a pupil of Balanchine] dancing and mine.
 I knew he was right."
 Under the tutelage of Balanchine, Tallchief lost ten pounds and elongated her legs and neck.
 She learned how to hold her chest high, keep her back straight, and keep her feet arched.
 "My body seemed to be going through a metamorphosis," she recalled.
-Tallchief relearned the basic exercises the way Balanchine wanted and transformed her greatest weakness–turnout–into a strength.
+Tallchief relearned the basic exercises the way Balanchine wanted and transformed her greatest weakness—turnout—into a strength.
 Danilova devoted a lot of her time to instructing Tallchief in the ballerina's art, helping her transform from a teenage girl into a young woman.

 Tallchief rose to the rank of "featured soloist" as Balanchine continued to cast her in important roles.
-She created (was the first person to perform) the role of Coquette in Night Shadow, the ballet's most technically challenging role, after Danilova selected the other female lead for herself.
+She was the first person to perform the role of Coquette in Night Shadow, the ballet's most technically challenging role, after Danilova selected the other female lead for herself.